 Click on the image to see the video.

 Our Watusi Steer!
 He might look intimidating be he's a big old pussy cat.
 We took some more horn off before we started bucking him cuz he could barely fit in the chute.
 He's a whole lot better now.
-Nice jump kicker with an "experienced" flank and a a"beginner" flank.
+Nice jump kicker with lot's of kick and rhythm.

 Click on Image to View Video

 He's a young 4 year old we picked up in Arkansas.
 He's a little tough in chute, but he's got some good kick.
 No turn back but he'll make you work at tracking him.
 Don't have a video just yet, but we'll get one posted.